PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

 Two-stage Policy Update
 ~~~~~~~~~~~~~~~~~~~~~~~

-PCPO performs policy update in **two stages**.
+PCPO updates policy in **two stages**.
+The first stage
-The first stage is :bdg-ref-info-line:`Reward Improvement Stage<two stage update>` which maximizes reward using a trust region optimization method without constraints.
+is :bdg-ref-info-line:`Reward Improvement Stage<two stage update>`,
+which maximizes reward using a trust region optimization method without
-This might result in a new intermediate policy that does not satisfy the constraints.
+constraints.
+This might results in a new intermediate policy that fails to
+satisfy the constraints.
+The second stage,
-The second stage named :bdg-ref-info-line:`Projection Stage<two stage update>` reconciles the constraint violation (if any) by projecting the policy back onto the constraint set, i.e., choosing the policy in the constraint set that is closest to the selected intermediate policy.
+named :bdg-ref-info-line:`Projection Stage<two stage update>`,
+reconciles the constraint violation (if any) by projecting the policy back onto
+the constraint set, choosing the procedure in the constraint set that is
-Next, we will describe how PCPO completes the two-stage update.
+closest to the selected intermediate policy.
+Next, we will describe how PCPO
+completes the two-stage update.

 .. _`two stage update`: